Employment / Personal Injury / Business

 If you have been bitten by a dog, you may be entitled to monetary compensation for your injuries.
 In order to be compensated, however, you have to prove that the dog’s owner is liable for its actions.
 The Fegley Law Firm can help you win your case by conducting an investigation to determine if the owner had prior knowledge of the dog’s behavior.
 This typically includes obtaining police reports, witness and neighbor statements, adoption records, and veterinarian records.

 Why Scott Fegley Is the Right Dog Bite Attorney to Handle Your Case

 Scott Fegley is the son of veterinarians, with 37 years of experience representing both dog owners and persons injured by dog bites.
 Attorney Scott Fegley understands what’s at stake for both sides.
-The Fegley Law Firm puts their expertise to work to sift through the often emotionally charged experience and determine how the law can help you best in the aftermath of a dog bite.
+The Fegley Law Firm puts their experience to work to sift through the often emotionally charged situation and determine how the law can help you best in the aftermath of a dog bite.

-If you’ve been bitten by a dog, or if your dog has bitten someone, turn to the dog bite experts at The Fegley Law Firm.
+If you’ve been bitten by a dog, or if your dog has bitten someone, turn to The Fegley Law Firm.
 Contact us or give us a call at (215) 493-8287 to schedule a Free Consultation.